So… Just how do you mend a broken hip?

 5.0 out of 5 stars – Hubby LOVED IT (surgery next week)

-Husband says: BEST BOOK EVER, just what he needed.
+Husband (who hates to read) says: BEST BOOK EVER, just what he needed.
 My hubby is having a Posterior Total Hip Replacement next week.
 I read the reviews of this book and purchased it for him, sending it to his Kindle.
-He is not a reader – he read it, read it again, and yet again!
+He is not a reader – but he read it, read it again, and yet again!
 He has gained so much information from this book and it has helped him immensely.
 Thank you so much!!
 We had his pre-surgical appointment with his Surgeons office today – and guess what he recommended?!!
 This book.
 I gave them the book information off of Amazon.com and they will be reading the book and possibly looking into it for recommendation to their future patients.
 My husband just loves this book and I anticipate that he will be utilizing it in the next few months as he recovers from his surgery.
 Mr. Aries — thank you so much!!!

 5.0 out of 5 stars – Like Hip Surgery for Dummies